GabbyCruise/user_authorizer/README.md

-# user_authorizer
+# user_authorizer_v.01
+User Authorizer Version 0.1
-Simple Authentication with user authorization &amp; privileges
+Is a simple Authentication with User Authorization &amp; privileges